shaharx/alfred/README.md

 ## Upgrading Artifactory

-To upgrade artifactory, the -v version flag need to be specified and the -p path flag is optional if a default server as was mentioned before
+To upgrade artifactory, the -v version flag needs to be specified and the -p path flag is optional if a default server is set as was mentioned before

 ```
 alfred upgrade -v <x.x.x>